Skip to content

 The pilot is a collaboration between Agriculture and Agri-food Canada and Employment and Social Development Canada (ESDC).

-Citation "Canada’s Agri-Food Immigration Pilot is now open."
+Citation "Canada’s Agri-Food Immigration Pilot Program."
 Moving2Canada. .
 Copy for Citation